Partners in practice: nurses working together through change

 Preparing tomorrows leaders today

-Professor Ruth Taylor, Pro Vice Chancellor and Dean of the Faculty, Anglia Ruskin University and Professor Brian Webster-Henderson, University Dean of Learning & Teaching/Professor of Nursing, Edinburgh Napier University will discuss the knowledge, theory and practical implementation of leadership.
+Professor Ruth Taylor, Pro Vice Chancellor and Dean of the Faculty, Anglia Ruskin University and Professor Brian Webster-Henderson, University Dean of Learning & Teaching/Professor of Nursing, Edinburgh Napier University and Chair, Council of Deans of Health, will discuss the knowledge, theory and practical implementation of leadership.
 Explore how students develop the leadership skills they need for their careers right from the start of their nursing programme through to transitioning to their first role.
 Understand all aspects of leadership and how it is a key component of providing quality care to patients in a range of environments and settings.
 Learn how you can be a leader no matter what stage of your career and how you can impact positively on nursing practice, no matter what level you are working at.

 Carry on nursing!
 Education during turbulent times of change